lordnull/dice.js/README.md

     3d2..[Weapon Die]
     [Character Level]d6

+Note how we allow spaces in the name.
+The only characters explicitly disallowed are `[` and `]`.

-If the scope contains values that are not integers, the syntax allows you to define how to handle that.
+If the scope contains values that are not integers, like 1.5, You can use one of the built-in rounding funtions.
 Preface the variable box with `f` for round down (floor), `c` for round up (ceiling), or `r` for round to nearest.

     1d20 + f[Half Level]

 If the Half level was used without the `f` tag, an exception would be thrown.

-Subexpressions are supported using parenthesis, along with rounding on those expressions when used with `f`, `c`, and `r`.
-This allows subexpressions to be used any place an integer is required as well.
-For example, the half level above could be re-written without needing an explicit half level on the scope.

-    1d20 + f([Level] / 2)

-Or if you need to roll half your level in d6's:

-    c([Level] / 2)d6

 For more advanced usage, scopes can be nested.